datalad-handbook/book/docs/usecases/supervision.rst

 responsibility and her project, and can not wait to start.

-On the first day, her supervisor spends an hour to show her the office, the coffee machine, and the toilets, and they chat about the high-level aspects of the projects: Which is the relevant literature, who collected the data, how long should the final talk be.
+On the first day, her supervisor spends an hour to show her the office, the coffee machine, and they chat about the high-level aspects of the projects: Which is the relevant literature, who collected the data, how long should the final talk be.
 Megan has many procedural questions, but the hour is over fast, and it is difficult to find time to meet again.